AnthonyW2/rust_pedestrian_simulator/README.md

 The simulation is stochastic - pedestrians are created in random positions with random targets, and random noise is added to their movement.

 The specific reason why the simulation was made was to test the impacts of different pedestrian "etiquettes" - in this case, how average travel time differs when everyone stays left or when everyone walks randomly.

+The simulation would work very well with concurrency, but I didn't have time to play around with that, so it's currently single-threaded.

 ## Examples
 There are 4 environments & simulations included that are based on the location where data was collected - these work the best.